-2013.
-August 19.
-A financial guarantee to the developers of the proposed $2 billion resort at Morgan’s Point will be limited to $125 million, Government said yesterday.
+Given to initiatives that earn it and show particular economic development potential.
+An example is what the government at that time - in August 2013 - gave to the private developers of the proposed $2 billion resort at Morgan’s Point.
+The guarantee was then limited to $125 million.
 Government had an earlier previous portfolio of about $500 million worth of guarantees on its books.
-Of the latter, the largest is for repaying the construction financing for the new hospital, estimated at $260 million over a term of 30 years.
-Government has also guaranteed $200 million in aggregate liquidation preference of preference shares issued on June 12, 2009 by Butterfield Bank for a period of ten years from the date of the issuance of the preference shares.
+Of the latter, the largest was for repaying the construction financing for the new hospital, estimated at $260 million over a term of 30 years.
+Government also guaranteed $200 million in aggregate liquidation preference of preference shares issued on June 12, 2009 by Butterfield Bank for a period of ten years from the date of the issuance of the preference shares.
 The West End Development Corporation benefited from two sovereign guarantees — $25 million for construction financing for affordable housing and a $5.9 million loan to complete a new sewage treatment plant at Royal Naval Dockyard.
 Another $36 million in construction financing was guaranteed by the Government for the Grand Atlantic housing scheme.

 See Bermuda Human Rights Act 1981.